-WELL is one of the malicious programs that are part of the Dharma ransomware family.
-It encrypts data, changes names of all encrypted files, displays a pop-up window with a ransom note in it and creates another ransom note in a text file.
-WELL renames all encrypted files by adding victim's ID, firstname.lastname@example.org email address and appending the ".WELL" extension to their filenames.
-For example, it renames "1.jpg" to "1.jpg.id-1E857D00.[email@example.com].WELL", "2.jpg" to "2.jpg.id-1E857D00.[firstname.lastname@example.org].WELL", and so forth.
-It creates a text file named "FILES ENCRYPTED.txt".
+WELL is one of many malicious programs that are part of the Dharma ransomware family.
+It encrypts data, changes the names of all encrypted files, displays a pop-up window containing a ransom message and creates another in a text file.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Most ransomware-type programs are quite similar: they encrypt data and generate ransom messages containing instructions about how to contact cyber criminals, and various other details.
 Some examples of other ransomware programs are Frogo, Coronavirus and Bomba.